tudor-chirosca/basic-atf/README.md

 # International Suite Service

-This application exposes an API with aggregated data which is consumed from different products.
+This application exposes an API that returns aggregated data from different MC internal products.

+### Configuration

+#### Database

+The main application uses an Oracle database for non-local environments, which is accessed using a JNDI Datasource named jdbc/ISS_DB.
+For local environments, an in-memory h2 database is used.

+A Flyway Autoconfiguration is used at the moment to run DB migrations, which are placed in src/main/resources/db/migration.
+They are versioned according to the following format: V<datetime>__<migration_name>.sql

 ### Requirements